pkaan/ChatServer/README.md

 Compile and start with 3 parameters:
-	1. database file (if already exists, default database will be created if not)
+	1. database file (database will be created if does not exist)
 	2. certificate file (has to exist)
 	3. certificate password